MrDienns/ServerStatistics/README.md

 the right place.
 You can for example create graphs on how many times the Jesus hack was blocked by any anti cheat!
 How cool is that?!

+# API design & decisions
+This project allows exposing metrics to various endpoints.
+For example, Prometheus is one of the supported data sources.
+Prometheus has a Java client as well.
+This uses a mostly static approach where you can, through one-liner builders, register collectors.
+These collectors (depending on the type) can then be increased with primitive numbers.

+When looking at the API for ServerStatistics, one may ask; why not follow the same approach?
+Reason is simple; I want this plugin (and thus the API) to properly be usable for metrics far complexer than merely some primitive numbers.
+When the v2 plugin integration & automated mapping is finished, you'd be able to return a list of entities in your metric rather than a primitive of the count.
+This is because the plugin can then apply complex mapping on this, and create labels & filters at runtime, dynamically, based on some configuration without having to change any of the underlying code.
+This should prevent 3rd party plugins from using this API to constantly be bothered with metrics not being fully up to people's expectations; some people want to have loads of filters on these entities, while some may not.
+By annotating functions, we can return the entire object and apply unique mapping, making it far more usable for a larger audience.

 # API usage
 This plugin offers an extremely easy to use API, that takes seconds to set up.
 First, you must add the dependency to your repository.